andrewflowers/andrewflowers.github.io/index.md

 ![](/assets/ANDREWFLOWERS_fivethirtyeight_headshot.jpeg)

 Hello, my name is Andrew Flowers.
-I'm an economist at [Indeed](https://www.indeed.com/), the world's #1 jobs site.
+I'm an economist at [Indeed](https://www.indeed.com/), the world's #1 job site.

 Before that, I was the quantitative editor and an economics writer for [FiveThirtyEight](http://fivethirtyeight.com).